XX

 Format: A4, 88 full colour pages, softcover with matte cover

-The book will be available on my eBay store and via Amazon in late November.
+The book is now available on my eBay store.

 DREAMING OF UTOPIA